AdobeDocs/experience-platform.en/help/rtcdp/destinations/activate-destinations.md

 ![recommended attributes](./assets/activate-destinations/mark-mandatory.png)

 Additionally, you can mark different attributes as mandatory.
 Marking an attribute as mandatory makes it so the exported segment must contain that attribute.
 As a result, it can be used as an additionally form of filtering.
+Marking an attribute as mandatory is **not** required.

 It is recommended that one of the attributes is a [unique identifier](/help/rtcdp/destinations/email-marketing-destinations.md#identity) from your schema.
 For more information about mandatory attributes, see the identity section in the [Email marketing destinations](/help/rtcdp/destinations/email-marketing-destinations.md#identity) documentation.